jstlouis001/IPC-NOTES-SNQ/SQQ/README.md

-# IPC144 SNN and SQQ in-class notes and material
+# IPC144SQQ

-## IPC144 Online Weekly Q & A Session (To Be Announced)
+## IPC144SQQ Online Session instructions
-NOTES: <br />

 - Please have a headset or earbuds connected to your computer to prevent voice feedback. <br />
 - Login to my seneca and click on your subject <br />
 - Click on Tools <br />